Kvieta1990/Kvieta1990/README.md

 ### I'm a Developer and Scientist!

-- 🔭 Computational instrument scientist is my primary job.
+- 🔭 I am a neutron scattering scientist.
 - 🌱 Using computational tool for research is my primary interest!
 - 👯 Interesting stuff happens almost always through collaboration!